 I also helped with some other hands-on sessions, and I hope to write up more on those in individual blogs.
-I want to thank the SAP team who allowed me to assist them on their hands-on: David Stocker Ian McAlpine Former Member Alexander Peter Former Member Former Member Jacob Stark
+I want to thank the SAP team who allowed me to assist them on their hands-on: David Stocker Ian McAlpine Christina Obry Alexander Peter Former Member Former Member Jacob Stark

 It was great meeting Fred Verheul in person; Fred is someone I feel I have known for years through twitter and the community.